gridiron-zone/huddle/CONTRIBUTING.md

        to begin work
     4. Follow standard GitHub best practices: fork the repo, branch from the HEAD of `master`, make some commits, and submit a PR to `master`
-        - For core developers working within the Desmos repo, to ensure a clear ownership of branches, branches must be named with the convention `{moniker}/{issue#}-branch-name`
+        - For core developers working within the Huddle repo, to ensure a clear ownership of branches, branches must be named with the convention `{moniker}/{issue#}-branch-name`
     5. Be sure to submit the PR in `Draft` mode submit your PR early, even if